yojee/yojee-developer-portal/docs/guides/dsp-integration-guide-v2.md

 - Co.
 A will continue to use its slug in Yojee for its operations
 - A slug will be created for Co.
 B (DSP) in Yojee.
 Co.
 A will continue to transfer orders to Co.
 B through Co.
 A’s slug.
 - An **Integration Layer** will need to be introduced between Yojee’s backend and DSP’s TMS to be the bridge between both systems.
-The Integration Layer will communicate with Yojee using a set of standard Yojee APIs to perform the operations previously performed manually in Co.
-B’s slug and the drivers’ mobile app.
-Decision points in the Integration Layer, like whether the transfer order is accepted and whether the driver accepts the tasks, will likely be dependent on the information coming from the Co.
+The Integration Layer will communicate with Yojee using a set of standard Yojee APIs to perform the operations.
+Decision points in the Integration Layer, like whether the transfer order is accepted or declined, will likely be dependent on the information coming from the Co.
 B’s TMS.

 The Integration Solution can also be broken down into the following components.